 The public policy of Minnesota is to protect children whose health or welfare may be jeopardized by caregivers.
-This public policy is carried out by the individual county social service agencies.
-The Attorney's Office provides legal advice and representation to our client agency, Nicollet County Social Services.
+This public policy is carried out by the individual county human service agencies.
+The Attorney's Office provides legal advice and representation to our client agency, Nicollet County Health & Human Services.

 When there is a need to obtain court jurisdiction over a family in order to provide protective services, the Attorney's Office files a petition in Juvenile Court alleging that the Child is In need of Protection or Services (CHIPS).
-From that point forward, the County Attorney's Office represents Social Services in all court proceedings relating to the petition.
-Parents have the right to a trial on a CHIPS petition.
+From that point forward, the County Attorney's Office represents Health & Human Services in all court proceedings relating to the petition.
+Parents have the right to an attorney in the proceeding, and the right to a trial on a CHIPS petition.
 If the petition is proven by clear and convincing evidence, the child is adjudicated CHIPS.
-Often, but not always, the children in these proceedings are placed into foster care.

-To that end, Social Services must provide reasonable efforts to families to either maintain the child in the home or reunify the child with the parent.
+To that end, Health & Human Services must provide reasonable efforts to families to either maintain the child in the home or reunify the child with the parent.
 Reasonable efforts are set forth in a case plan that may include requirements such as: